Generic Name: nortriptyline (nor TRIP ti leen)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of nortriptyline can be fatal.
+An overdose of Pamelor can be fatal.

 Do not drink alcohol.
-Nortriptyline can increase the effects of alcohol, which could be dangerous.
+Pamelor can increase the effects of alcohol, which could be dangerous.

 This medication may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Avoid exposure to sunlight or tanning beds.
-Nortriptyline can make you sunburn more easily.
+Pamelor can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.